-How important is it to periodically have the Pile Driving Analyzer® (PDA) sensors recalibrated?
+How important is it to periodically have the Pile Driving Analyzer® (PDA-8G) sensors recalibrated?

-PDI and the American Society for Testing and Materials (ASTM) D4945 recommend that sensors be recalibrated every two-years despite how often they are used.
-Additionally, PDI suggests that sensors exhibiting questionable data before two-years should be recalibrated.
+PDI and the American Society for Testing and Materials (ASTM) D4945 recommend that sensors be recalibrated every 2 years despite how often they are used.
+Additionally, PDI suggests that sensors exhibiting questionable data before 2 years should be recalibrated.
 PDI's policy is to recalibrate any sensor returned to its Maintenance Department for checkup or repair.